samcoveney/quLATi/README.md

 [![DOI](https://zenodo.org/badge/239559025.svg)](https://zenodo.org/badge/latestdoi/239559025)

 It implements *Gaussian Process Manifold Interpolation (GPMI)* for doing Gaussian process regression on a manifold represented by a triangle mesh.
+See the paper [Gaussian process manifold interpolation for probabilistic atrial activation maps and uncertain conduction velocity](https://royalsocietypublishing.org/doi/pdf/10.1098/rsta.2019.0345)

 Since the code is focussed on GP regression on atrial meshes, the eigenfunction calculation routine makes use of specialized algorithms for mesh extension, subdivision, and gradient calculations.
 These could easily be modified for other use cases.